tsk547/qmk_firmware/keyboards/gametyl/keymaps/default/readme.md

-# The default keymap for gametyl
+# The default keymap for gametyl_test